-Brand guidelines are not just for marketing reasons either, but also to remind the company and its employees the company’s mission and goals as well as the usage of its logo, tag line, colors, and even communication language.
+Brand guidelines are not just for marketing reasons either, but also to remind the company and its employees of the company’s mission and goals as well as the usage of its logo, tag line, colors, and even communication language.

 What exactly is a Brand Guideline?

-A Brand Guideline is a document that outlines exactly what a brand is, what the mission and vision statements are, any company goals and all the proper usage of logos, taglines, graphics elements, colors, even sample layout guides.
+A Brand Guideline is a document that outlines exactly what a brand is, what the mission and vision statements are, any company goals, and all the proper usage of logos, taglines, graphics elements, colors, even sample layout guides.